actraiser2/codechallenge/README.md

-# Instructions for running the amazing codechallenge
+# Instructions for running the amazing codechallengee

 Application developed according the hexagonal architecture principles and DDD methodology using the Spring Boot framework